max-van-leeuwen/SnapLensStudio-LSQuickScripts/README.md

 global.circularDistance(a [Number], b [Number], mod [Number]) : Number
 	Returns the closest distance from a to b if the number line of length mod is a circle.
+For example: if the mod is 1, the distance between 0.9 and 0.1 is 0.2.